If you want to make your models look gorgeous, you might want to try split lighting photography.

 Split lighting is one of the easiest ways to create flattering light for portrait photography.

-The term “split” refers to the fact that half of the face is lit with light coming from one side and the other half is lit with light coming from the other side.
+The term “split” refers to half of the face being lit with light coming from one side, and the other half is illuminated with light coming from the other side.

-The key to this type of lighting is getting your subject to look at the main light source so that their eyes are evenly exposed on both sides.
+The key to this type of lighting is getting your subject to look at the primary light source so that their eyes are evenly exposed on both sides.

-If you’re shooting outdoors, you can use natural light for this technique.
+You can use natural light for this technique if you’re shooting outdoors.

 However, you’ll have more control if you use an artificial light source like an off-camera flash or studio strobe.